 Yesterday, President Trump declared the opioid crisis a public health emergency, which hopefully will jumpstart the nation’s response to get more treatment to addicts, including medications that can save them from overdose, and empower law enforcement to more successfully pursue and stop illegal (and even legal) distribution of opioids that have killed hundreds of thousands.
-This is NOT the time to ease up on the administration or Congress on the public health crisis of high drug prices, or let Big Pharma use it as a pretext to curtail access to more affordable, imported (non-opioid) medication.
-Just last week we wrote about Trump saying for a second time that drug companies were getting away with murder because of drug prices: he should have added for drug dealing as well.
+This is NOT the time to ease up on the administration or Congress regarding the public health crisis of high drug prices or to let Big Pharma use it as a pretext to curtail access to more affordable, imported (non-opioid) medication.
+Just last week we wrote about Trump saying for a second time that drug companies were getting away with murder because of drug prices.
+He should have added for drug dealing as well.

 Pharma’s death machine has no boundaries.
 Op-eds continue to infest the Internet and daily newspapers warning that legalizing imports of lower-cost medication from Canada will worsen the opioid crisis.
 Most that I’ve read are written by paid lobbyists, consultants, or employees of drug companies.

 One example is an op-ed written by Mary Bono, former Congresswoman from California and currently a lobbyist with Faegre Baker Daniels, who is also an advisor to the pharma-funded Alliance for Safe Online Pharmacies (ASOP).
-Her piece was called “Applying Lessons of “fake news” to Online Pharmacies, Drug Importation Polices.”
-That op-ed came on the heels of my blog post called: “Would Big Pharma Create Fake News to Scare Americans Away from Online Pharmacies Abroad?”
+Her piece is called “Applying Lessons of “fake news” to Online Pharmacies, Drug Importation Polices.”
+That op-ed came on the heels of my blog post: “Would Big Pharma Create Fake News to Scare Americans Away from Online Pharmacies Abroad?”

 This would all be funny if it wasn’t so horribly sad.

 Safe international online pharmacies help Americans afford medication to treat high blood pressure, diabetes, asthma, depression, heart disease and many other conditions.
 They require valid prescriptions, meet high standards of pharmacy practice, and have nothing to do with the opioid crisis.
-International online pharmacies that sell prescription opioids to patients in the U.S., or any controlled medication, as defined by the U.S. Drug Enforcement Agency, are not eligible for the PharmacyChecker Verification Program.
+PharmacyChecker explicitly bans any website from our Verification Program that sells prescription opioids to patients in the U.S., or any controlled medication, as defined by the U.S. Drug Enforcement Agency.

 The tragedy of hundreds of thousands of deaths by opioid abuse and overdose in America is nothing short of disgraceful.
 It’s well-known that the pharmaceutical industry’s commercial greed bears much responsibility.
 One example is that the pharmaceutical industry pushed for looser prescribing rules to expand opioid sales to people who don’t really need them.
 More recently, investigative reporting showed that Pharma lobbied for the successful passage of legislation to prevent the DEA from going after companies violating opioid drug distribution laws.
 This has led to unnecessary deaths, and yet we continue to let Big Pharma sweep the truth under the rug.